RosenRGD/My-Queen-My-Self/README.md

 # My Queen, My Self
 *A story game about the routine of a lonely ant.*

+This game was created in 2025 by me as part of the [GameDev.tv Game Jam 2025](https://itch.io/jam/gamedevtv-jam-2025)

-This is a story-based game where the player takes control of an ant, learns the truth about the past and determines the fate of this lonely ant.
+It is a story-based game where the player takes control of an ant, learns the truth about the past and determines the fate of this lonely ant.

 ![Gameplay Demo](./MQMSgif.gif)

 You are an ant.
 You must look after this planet for your Queen.

 Day in, day out you must manage the crops and gather energy.
 All for her.

 But not everything is as it seems.

 Will you succumb to your dreams or face the world?

 There are 2 possible endings.

-A story-based game by Rosen
+A story-based game by Evan Jarvis.

 [Demo Video]()